Styling Hooks

 Before Getting Started

-This documentation assumes you have an understanding of standards-based web technologies and the Salesforce platform.
+This documentation assumes you have an understanding of standards-based web technologies and the Salesforces platform.
 Additionally, we recommend having a solid grasp of these concepts:

 These topics include concepts that are core to styling hooks.
 Understanding these topics beforehand is extremely beneficial when reading our documentation.